16. Honors Program

 The university confers graduation honors upon a candidate for a baccalaureate degree who has completed a substantial body of course work through the University Honors Program or any one of the several college or departmental Honors programs; see listing at http://honorsprograms.tamu.edu.

 16.1 Honors Eligibility.
 Students are Honors-eligible as entering freshmen or transfer students if they are accepted to the University Honors Program through a competitive application, or to another college or departmental Honors program.

-16.2.2 Honors Fellows.
+16.2.
+Honors Fellows.
 The distinction for the University Honors Program is called “Honors Fellows.”
-To earn Honors Fellows, a student must remain in good standing with program requirements, listed below.
+To earn Honors Fellows, a student must meet program requirements, listed below.

 - Maintain a minimum 3.5 cumulative GPA*